Index of Embedded Networks in the Sphere

 Clearly, if two networks are congruent, then they will have the same image in $\mathbb{S}^2$.
 Moreover, for two embedded networks, they are congruent if and only if they have the same image.

 We have the following proposition. \begin{proposition} If $\mathcal{N}_1,\mathcal{N}_2$ are congruent to each other, then they have the same eigenvalues (counting multiplicity).

-\end{proposition} \begin{proof} By the definition of congruent, we only consider the case that they have the same eigenvalues for one-step refine of networks.
-But for this case, this is easy to see since the eigenfunctions on $\mathcal{N}$ can be cut like cutting the curve (restriction on sub-curves).
-Conversely, we can connect two functions reversely by the compatible conditions.
+\end{proposition} \begin{proof} By the definition of congruent, we only consider the one-step refinement case.
+But for this case, this is easy to see since the eigenfunctions on $\mathcal{N}$ can be cut like cutting the curve (restriction to subcurves).
+Conversely, we can connect two functions reversely by the compatibility conditions.
 This will give a weak solution after the connection.
 Hence by the results of regularity, we know it should be a classical solution, too. \end{proof}

 Moreover, we have the following result. \begin{proposition} The eigenvalues of the network do not rely on the choice of the orientation on each curve $\gamma^i$ in $\mathcal{N}$.
 That is, if we choose different normal vector fields $\hat{\nu}^j$ for $\gamma^j$, they still give the same eigenvalues.